-Our graduate Teaching Assistants (TAs) are highly valued members of our undergraduate teaching team.
+Our Teaching Assistants (TAs) are highly valued members of our undergraduate teaching team.

 Interested in joining us?

 Pool membership does not guarantee teaching hours.
-If you are successful in joining the pool, hours will be allocated towards the end of August / September.
+If you are successful in joining the pool, hours will be allocated in due course, with contracts issued in early September.

 About the role